 *The ACBSP™ is granting a one-year extension on the time frame for submitting your practical field hours.
 The extension moves the submission deadline from three (3) years to (4) years.

 The CCSP® certification is pre-requisite to earning the DACBSP® certification.
-Earning the DACBSP® certification requires successful completion of a written exam, a six-station practical exam, a written project, and 250 hours of practical experience in the field.
+Earning the DACBSP® certification requires successful completion of a written exam, a six-station practical exam, and 250 hours of practical experience in the field.

 Licensed doctors of chiropractic who satisfy one of the following, and are able to provide official documentation demonstrating such, are eligible to sit the DACBSP® examination: